OWASP/www-event-2023-Global-AppSec-Dublin/index.md

 ### Hotel Booking Now Open

-Hotel accommodations at a special conference rate can be booked at [the Spencer Hotel](https://tinyurl.com/yfe8r24a) or [the Samuel Hotel](https://bookings.thesamuelhotel.com/offer/owasp)
+Hotel accommodations at a special conference rate can be booked at [the Spencer Hotel](https://tinyurl.com/yfe8r24a), [the Samuel Hotel](https://bookings.thesamuelhotel.com/offer/owasp), or [Clayton Hotel Cardiff Lane](https://bookings.claytonhotelcardifflane.com/offer/owasp).